mui/material-ui/docs/src/pages/guides/migration-v0.x/migration-v0.x.md

 ### To be continued…

-HAve you successfully migrated your app, and wish to help the community?
+Have you successfully migrated your app, and wish to help the community?
 Please help us!
 We have an open issue in order to finish this migration guide [#7195](https://github.com/mui-org/material-ui/issues/7195).
 Any pull request is welcomed 😊.